 - 3xx : 1963 ICF rakes.
 These numbers were re-used for the AC-DC EMU rakes from ICF/BHEL.
 Some of these BHEL 3xx rakes were transferred in 2005-06 to CR.

 - 400+ : MAN rakes from ER converted to 1.5kV DC from 3kV DC.
 Original numbers?
 Probably just after the SIG rakes in sequence.

 - 8xx : Jessop rakes.
-Some of these have been transferred to CR, where they retain their WR style numbering.
-Some have been scrapped.
+Some of these were transferred to CR 2010, where they retained their WR style numbering.
+They’ve all been scrapped.

 - 9xx : ICF rakes.
-These rakes are also undergoing conversion to AC-DC traction.
+These rakes were converted to AC-DC traction.
 All now scrapped (March 2021).

-- 10xx : Originally ICF, now renumbered to 9xx.
+- 10xx : Originally ICF, later renumbered to 9xx.
 Now 10xx are MRVC rakes.

 Q. Where are railcars or railbuses operated?

 Historically, many sections have seen railcar or railbus service in India.
 There have been several imported models used, and also homegrown versions which are often literally buses or truck bodies placed on rails.
-In recent years, many sections have seen the introduction of railbus or railcar services.
-This recent program of adding railbus or railcar services probably began with the Merta City - Merta Road service in the 1980's.
+In recent times, increased use of railbus or railcar services probably began with the Merta City - Merta Road service in the 1980's.
 This section still runs BG railbuses.